-The Rosalind Franklin Young Investigator Award is funded by The Gruber Foundation, and is administered by the Genetics Society of America and the American Society of Human Genetics.
+The Rosalind Franklin Young Investigator Award is funded by The Gruber Foundation, and is administered by the Genetics Society of America.
 Award winners are chosen by a jury of senior geneticists and previous awardees.

 Every three years, two women are chosen to receive the Rosalind Franklin Award, and each awardee receives $75,000 over three years ($25,000 per year).
 One award funds genetics research in human and non-human mammals, and another award funds genetics research in model organisms.